HongluZhou/reddit-summarizer/README.md

 - [ml-notebooks](https://github.com/neonbjb/ml-notebooks/blob/master/keras-seq2seq-with-attention/keras_translate_notebook.ipynb)
 - [Keras BERT](https://pypi.org/project/keras-bert/)
 - [keras-seq2seq-with-attention](https://github.com/neonbjb/ml-notebooks/tree/master/keras-seq2seq-with-attention) Note - Tensorflow 1.13 and greater versions currently have problems with the code.
+- Regarding hidden state(carry), cell state(memory): Hidden state is overall state of what we have seen so far.
+Cell state is selective memory of the past.
+The hidden state (h) carries the information about what an RNN cell has seen over the time and supply it to the present time such that a loss function is not just dependent upon the data it is seeing in this time instant, but also, data it has seen historically. [link](https://www.quora.com/How-is-the-hidden-state-h-different-from-the-memory-c-in-an-LSTM-cell).

 ### Metrics
 - [ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric)): TLDR challenge uses the F-1 scores accordingly for ROUGE-1, ROUGE-2 and ROUGE-LCS as quantitative evaluation.